Sharing is caring!

 This 5-day Greece itinerary is ideal for first-time visitors, whether you are interested in history and captivated by the ancient ruins or you love the beach and want to discover hidden gems.
 As someone who has been to Athens twice, I can attest to the fact that there are certain areas that stand out as favorites.

 One such area is the picturesque Plaka neighborhood, which is highly recommended for first-time visitors.
-Let us jump into the best five days in Greece, jam-packed with amazing activities, stunning scenery, and insider travel advice to make your trip unforgettable.
+Let us jump into the best five days in Greece, jam-packed with unique activities, stunning scenery, and insider travel advice to make your trip unforgettable.

 This post contains affiliate links.